 Owned and managed a design and contracting business.
 Holds the ICSA Certificate in Charity Management and is an active member of the Charity Law Association.
 Has volunteered many hours to charity governance for environmental causes.

-Background in finance (risk, audit, governance & compliance, corporate & investment banking), project and change management in commercial and charity sectors, currently higher education.
-BC member for 20+ years; volunteered as Conservation Officer, Publicity Officer and latterly Branch Treasurer.
+Background in finance, audit, governance and compliance, as well as risk, project and change management in private and public sectors from banking to higher education.
+BC member for nearly 25 years; volunteered as Branch Treasurer, Publicity and Conservation Officer.

 Former trustee at The Wildlife Trusts, with a background in research and development for a global pharmaceutical company.
 A volunteer reserve warden of Bowdown Woods in Berkshire, where he has carried out a butterfly transect for the last 25 years.